 For all UK imports and exports, commodity codes are used to classify goods to ensure the right amounts of tax, VAT and duty are paid.
-Here we explain why commodity codes are important and how you can make sure you get the correct code.
+Here, we explain why commodity codes are important and how to ensure you get the correct one.

 What is a commodity code used for?

-When importing and exporting, you are responsible for providing the correct Commodity Codes for your goods.
-You’ll need your commodity codes so you can:
+When importing and when exporting goods, you are responsible for providing the correct commodity codes for your goods.
+You’ll need your UK commodity codes to:

-Commodity codes are standardised throughout the EU and are usually made up of ten numbers with occasional exceptions.
-For example, for UK exports you often only need the first eight digits, yet some goods commodity codes have up to 14 digits.
-To find the correct commodity code for your goods visit the UK Online Trade Tariff, where you can look up commodity codes, duty and VAT rates.
+Also known as tariff or HS codes, commodity codes are standardised throughout the EU and usually comprise ten numbers, with occasional exceptions.
+For example, for UK exports, you often only need the first eight digits.
+Nevertheless, some products have HS codes with up to 14 numbers.
+To find the correct code for your goods, visit the UK Online Trade Tariff, where you can look up commodity codes, duty and VAT rates.

-If you’re not sure what commodity code is right for your goods, you can email HMRC who will advise you on how to classify your goods.
-Simply send an email to email@example.com and include a full description of your product – what it is made from, its use and function, and how it’s presented or packaged.
+If you need help determining what commodity code is suitable for your goods, you can email HMRC, who will advise you on how to classify your items.
+Simply send an email to email@example.com and include a complete description of your product – what it is made from, its use and function, and how it’s presented or packaged.

 What is a classification ruling?

-If you’re still not sure you have the correct commodity code, you can apply for a Binding Tariff Information (BTI) ruling to give certainty about the correct classification and how much duty you’ll need to pay when importing your goods into the EU.
+If you’re still unsure if you have the correct commodity code, you can apply for an Advanced Tariff Ruling.
+This will give certainty about the correct tariff code classification and how much duty you’ll need to pay when importing or exporting goods from the UK.

 At John Good Logistics, we’re experts in Customs Clearance, and our Documentation and Customs team are on hand to provide advice and guidance whenever you need it.
 Please contact us if you have any questions.